-You might have heard this word “RCA” or “Root Cause Analysis” and might have brushed it off as yet another industry jargon but it has positive and exponential effects in the long run for a growing company and we are gonna look at that precisely in this post.
+You might have heard this word “RCA” or “Root Cause Analysis” and might have brushed it off as yet another industry jargon, but the truth is, it has positive and exponential effects in the long run for a growing company and we are gonna look at precisely that in this post.

 What is RCA?